Concepts of Health and Illness

 - If it’s asyptomatic, is it a disease?
 Should we use another term, such as “condition”?

-- Are health and disease different entities or merely different points along a continuum?
+- Qualitative or quantitative: are health and disease different entities or merely different points along a continuum?

-- If so, should we abandon the notion of disease and think only of different levels of health, changing from a categorical to a dimensional model?
+- If the latter, should we abandon the notion of disease and think only of different levels of health, changing from a categorical to a dimensional model?

 - Perhaps disease should be defined in terms of a pathological process (physical or mental) that, if left untreated, would naturally progress to producing symptoms and damaging function.